sinsunsan/sinsunsan.github.io/_posts/2017-01-10-hacking-the-universe.md

 ---
 layout: post
-title: Cosmological theories to reconcile quantum physics with relativity
+title: Theories to reconcile quantum physics with relativity
 published: true
 ---
 Cosmology is one of most interesting subject of science.